 The CMA is responsible for assisting the individual or legally authorized representative (LAR), as necessary, to pursue all non-CLASS resource options for an adaptive aid prior to requesting an adaptive aid through CLASS.
 Some examples may include private insurance coverage or other state or local program resources for which the individual may be eligible.

-Within five business days of receipt of this record, the CMA must provide copies of all documentation to the direct services agency (DSA) verifying that non-CLASS resources were exhausted.
+Within five business days of receipt of this record, the CMA must provide copies of all documentation to the DSA)verifying that non-CLASS resources were exhausted.